DeBriefed 4 October 2024: UK turns the lights out on coal; Hurricane Helene; Where does Japan’s new PM stand on climate?

 At the start of his campaign, Ishiba broke with mainstream LDP thought by advocating for maximising Japan’s renewable potential, while reducing reliance on nuclear power to “close to zero”.

 Under the previous administration, Japan had sought to actively restart nuclear plants and develop new ones to meet energy security and climate goals.
-But nuclear remains a controversial subject in Japan following the Fukushima disaster in 2011, in which a tsunami claimed more than 2,000 lives and flooded a nuclear power plant in the prefecture.
+But nuclear remains a controversial subject in Japan following the Fukushima disaster in 2011, in which a tsunami flooded a power plant and caused more than 2,000 “disaster-related deaths” in the prefecture.

 Just a day into his premiership, however, Ishiba’s newly appointed minister of economy, trade and industry told a press conference that Japan would continue restarting nuclear plants under Ishiba’s government.